-On June 10, 2006, Council approved an Area-Specific Bylaw for Nobleton wastewater services (Nobleton Water Resource Recovery Facility).
+On June 10, 2004, Council approved an Area-Specific Bylaw for Nobleton wastewater services (Nobleton Water Pollution Control Plant and Forcemain).
 This bylaw became effective on September 21, 2006, for a period of five years.
 On September 21, 2011, the Bylaw was updated, with an expiry date of September 20, 2016.
 A new Bylaw must be enacted on or before September 21, 2016 for the Region to continue to levy wastewater development charges in the Nobleton community.
-The new Bylaw is for a five year period.
+The new Bylaw will be enacted for a five year period.